Deltares/deltaforge/README.rst

 -----------

 Deltaforge is an installer of selected `Deltares <https://www.deltares.nl/en/>`_ python packages and their dependencies.
+This makes the process of installing for example iMOD Python or HydroMT significantly easier.

 Where?
 ------